CalMatters/mailchimp-bots/README.md

 ### Notes on the Daily Bot:
 - The bot provides a comparison between the selected campaign and the previous one.
 Since the newsletter was only sent on weekdays, if the selected campaign was sent on a Monday, the Friday campaign was used as the comparison.
 - Since this bot uses a folder ID to filter the campaigns, and only one newsletter was sent per day, the time range was expansive.
-- While the top clicked links are highlighted in the Slack message, they were also filtered to exclude links that recieved copious amounts of bot traffic.
+- While the top clicked links are highlighted in the Slack message, they were also filtered to exclude links that received copious amounts of bot traffic.

 ### Notes on the Weekly Bot:
 - The bot provides a comparison between the selected campaign and the previous one.